amangupta201/AI-Based-Resume-Screening-System/README.md

 2. BERT from Hugging Face for contextual text embeddings.
 3. PyTorch for deep learning models.
 4. Scikit-learn for feature extraction and similarity calculations.
-Let me know if you'd like to add any other sections or features to the README!